Osaka-ben: 12 Ways to Rock This Badass Japanese Dialect

 Anime and Manga

-“Lovely Complex”: Watching this anime will be the most fun you’ll have while getting acquainted with 大阪弁!
-An Osaka love story between a very tall girl and a very short boy, you’ll get a feel for the manzai comedy style through their very quick-witted dialogue.
-Better yet, a lot of the voice actors are 大阪人!
+An Osaka love story between a very tall girl and a very short boy, you’ll get a feel for the 漫才 comedy style through their very quick-witted dialogue.

-“Jarinko Chie”: This hilarious manga-turned-anime about a tough-talking little girl running her father’s restaurant will have you throwing around あかん！like it’s nobody’s business.
-According to Chie, it’s probably not even yours!
+This hilarious manga-turned-anime about a tough-talking little girl running her father’s restaurant will have you throwing around あかん like it’s nobody’s business.
+Speaking of “business,” if you believe the main character Chie, it’s probably not even yours!

 Once you’ve owned all these words and phrases, you’ll want to be so good that you’ll be counted among the ranks of 大阪人 themselves.
 Check out these resources for further study:

 - Chow Chow Channel: This friendly guy will get you acquainted with verb conjugations and the like.